Valkyrie (Marvel Comics): Fictional character biography

 With the return of the Asgardians to Earth, Brunnhilde was next seen as a member of the Secret Avengers.
-Writer Ed Brubaker confirmed that the Valkyrie on the team was indeed the original Brunnhilde.
+Writer Ed Brubaker confirmed that the Valkyrie on the team was the original Brunnhilde.

 After the 2011 storyline "Fear Itself", Brunhilde seemingly defects from the Secret Avengers, embarking in a mission to steal and recover for herself the hammers used by the "Worthy", Cul's servants.
 She later reveals to have stopped consuming the Apples of Idunn, thus lessening her stamina and resilience and reverting to a mortal form, and as a Valkyrior she is able to seal within herself the hammers.
 She plans to die after the deed is over, so as to banish the worthy from the human plane of existence for the rest of eternity.
 At the end of the series, the All Mother (Freyja, Gaea, and Idunn) task her with selecting a new group of Valkyries.
 Only this time the new Valkyries are to be all women from Earth.
 The story continues in the 2013 The Fearless Defenders series in which Valkyrie recruits Misty Knight, Danielle Moonstar, Hippolyta, and the mortal scientist Annabelle Riggs as part of the new Valkyrior to stop Caroline le Fey, the daughter of Morgan le Fey, and the Doommaidens, corrupted undead Valkyries who have awakened in the Valkyrior's absence.
 During this time, Valkyrie develops a brief romance with Riggs, who later becomes host to Valkyrie's spirit after Riggs sacrifices herself to save the team.

 During the 2014 "AXIS" storyline, Valkyrie is among the heroes recruited by an inverted Doctor Doom to join his team of Avengers.
 During the 2017 "Monsters Unleashed" storyline, Valkyrie and Hippolyta are seen fighting Leviathon Tide monsters in Edinburgh.
 Angela recruits her to join the Asgardians of the Galaxy.

 In "The War of the Realms", Valkyrie and the rest of the Valkrior are killed by Malekith during his invasion of New York.